gitlabhq/gitlabhq/doc/ci/caching/index.md

 of the following must be true:

 - Use a single Runner for all your jobs.
-- Use multiple Runners (in autoscale mode or not) that use.
-  [distributed caching](https://docs.gitlab.com/runner/configuration/autoscale.html#distributed-runners-caching),
-  where the cache is stored in S3 buckets (like shared Runners on GitLab.com).
+- Use multiple Runners (in autoscale mode or not) that use [distributed caching](https://docs.gitlab.com/runner/configuration/autoscale.html#distributed-runners-caching), where the cache is stored in S3 buckets (like shared Runners on GitLab.com).
 - Use multiple Runners (not in autoscale mode) of the same architecture that